 Would you like to work in heaven for a few hours a week?
 Are you passionate about gardening?
 Here you have the opportunity to help in our unique gardens.
 We are looking for half-day volunteers to help in the gardens with dead- heading & light weeding.
-We help students to learn practical skills and who need to register hours for Horticultural Certificates & Diplomas.
+We also help students to learn practical skills and who need to register guided learning hours for Horticultural Certificates & Diplomas.

 Wildlife & Eco Gardening

 Our boundary hedges have been made using native species to provide shelter for hedgehogs, rabbits, stoats, hares, bats and field mice.
 A wide range of suitable plants supply nectar & pollen most of the year for butterflies, bees and other insects.
 Ladybirds hibernate in Alchemilla- lots visible in early August.

 BUTTERFLIES/ MOTHS Ten varieties of are usually around from July 28th – the end of Sept.

 BIRD We have records of 43 different birds spotted in the garden, we keep a record on our notice board for birders.